 SMS Campaign Purpose

-Let your subscribers know what they’re signing up for.
+Let your contacts know what they’re signing up for.
 Are they getting reminders?
 Coupons?
 Tips?
 Specify what you’re offering so there aren’t any surprises.

 Let them know if they’ll only receive one message (like a coupon) or if they’re agreeing to sign up for a recurring message campaign, like weekly alerts or deals.
 You can include the approximate number of messages the customer should expect to receive in a given week or month.